-In summary, the Minnesota Constitution, Article XIII, Section 12, supports the necessity of prohibiting lead ammunition and lead fishing tackle to continue the viability of our fish and game resources.
+In summary, the Minnesota Constitution, Article XIII, Section 12, supports the necessity of requiring non-toxic ammunition and non-toxic fishing tackle to continue the viability of our fish and game resources.

+IX.
 Public Trust Doctrine

 Minnesota Statute 97A.025 states, "OWNERSHIP OF WILD ANIMALS.
 The ownership of wild animals of the state is in the state, in its sovereign capacity for the benefit of all the people of the state.
 A person may not acquire a property right in wild animals, or destroy them, unless authorized under the game and fish laws or sections 17.47 to 17.498."
 On other words, the state of Minnesota owns wild animals in trust for the benefit of all Minnesotans."
 An article in Science magazine argues for applying the public trust doctrine to wildlife, including wolves.
 (Bruskotter, Jeremy T., Sherry A. Enzler, and Adrian Treves.
 2011.
-"Rescuing Wolves from Politics; Wildlife as Public Trust Resource".
+"Rescuing Wolves from Politics; Wildlife as Public Trust Resource."
 Science, Vol. 333, pp. 1828-1839.)